Neonics - what are they, who uses them and why they should be banned.

 - Do not over feed crops with nitrogen.
 This encourages green sappy growth loved by aphids.

 - Use barriers such as fine netting to cover your crops.
-Install it immediately after planting out young seedlings, before the aphids have hatched in mid-summer.
-This prevents trapping them inside the netting.
+Install it immediately after planting out young seedlings, before butterflies can lay eggs and aphids have hatched in mid-summer.
+This prevents trapping caterpillars and pests inside the netting.

 Here is the IUCN report outlining the global threat to biodiversity from the indiscriminate use of neonics.
 Matched by another damning report, which pulls together research papers produced by independent scientists worldwide ie those not sponsored by the agro-chemical industry.